A Learnable Prior Improves Inverse Tumor Growth Modeling: Validation on Patient Data

 \section{Validation on Patient Data}

 To demonstrate that simulation advancements can translate into clinical application, we tested our method on nine patients.
 An example is shown in Figure \ref{fig:realPatients}.
 As already found in Figure \ref{fig:example}, the LMI simulation is not limited to white and gray matter regions and, therefore, grows into the CSF region due to registration inaccuracies.
-DL and DL ensemble already roughly estimate the tumor location, while overestimating the volume, while Dl-Prior + sampling and naive sampling estimate the segmentation well.
+DL and DL ensemble already roughly estimate the tumor location, while overestimating the volume, while DL-Prior + sampling and naive sampling estimate the segmentation well.
 The faster convergence becomes evident, considering the likelihood over time.

 The quantitative ability of different methods to fit real tumor segmentations is compared in Table \ref{tab:realPatients}.
 The Dice-score is compared for CET and edema regions.
 It is clearly visible that sampling improves the simulation fit dramatically.
-The differences in Dice-score between naive and prior included sampling are minor, while a small advantage is on the side of naive sampling.
-Regarding the runtime, a clear advantage is seen for DL-Piror + sampling.
+The differences in mean Dice-score between naive sampling and prior included sampling are small, but those results do not allow for statistical statements.
+Therefore, we qualitatively analyze the results case-specific in Figure \ref{fig:moreExamples}.
+Regarding the runtime, a clear advantage is seen for DL-Prior + sampling.